EvgeniyReznichenko/my-dashboard/README.md

-# Watch
+# Dashboard

- React app to display multiple types of watches
+ React app to display different widgets for personal usage